researchart/rose6icse/submissions/available/weimerCodeSynthViewer/INSTALL.md

 * Download [Node.js](https://nodejs.org/en/download/)
 * Verify your Node.js installation with ``node -v``.
 Confirm that you also have the [Node Package Manager](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm) installed with ``npm -v``
 * Navigate to the ``code-synth-viewer`` directory (i.e., ``cd path/to/code-synth-viewer'')
 * Initialize the project as a node package with ``npm init``.
-Accept all default options.
+If the field specifying the name of the package is empty, name it ``code-synth-viewer``.
+Otherwise, accept all default options.
 * While in the ``code-synth-viewer`` directory, install the following packages with ``npm``: http, path, request, express, fs, and shuffle-seed.
 For example, ``npm install http``.
 * Configure your keycode for the start key `=` as outlined below